- Approximately one in five Australians will experience depression in their lifetime

 - Family history of depression

-- Inadequate social support
+- Lack of positive social support

-What are the treatment options for depression?
+What are the treatment options?

-At Seed Psychology, our clinical psychologists can help you to treat your depression and regain your health and wellbeing.
+At Seed Psychology, our highly trained and experienced psychologists can help you to treat your depression and regain your health and wellbeing.